RicardoBozollan/SmartGreens_IoT/Assembly of the SmartGreens IoT/README.md

 # STEP 2:Node-RED Installation

 Any embedded linux system should work (Raspeberry Pi, Orange Pi, etc), as long as it's compatible with Node-Red and Mosquitto MQTT broker.
+For our version of this project, a TV BOX running Armbian was used.

    Firstly, Node-Red requires NodeJs, so it must be installed first.
 It can be installed via apt, with the following command: